fermyon/developer/content/cloud/faq.md

 ## Quota Limits

-The following are the service limits of the Fermyon Cloud (Starter tier, which you can learn more about [here](https://www.fermyon.com/pricing)):
+The following are the quota for users based, stratified by the three [Subscription Plans](./pricing-and-billing.md) offered by Fermyon Cloud:

+> \* Signifies a resource that is not an explicit line item in the Fermyon Cloud [Subscription Plan](fermyon.com/pricing) but is eligable for a quota increase for Growth and Enterprise Plan users who can reach out to [Fermyon team](mailto:sales@fermyon.com) for assistance.

 | | Starter Plan | Growth Plan | Enterprise Plan
 |-----|-----|-----|-----|